Singapore's Covid-19 travel lane with Germany: Should you go?

 "I might come alone," she said.
 "But it won't be cheap due to the cost of the four PCR (polymerase chain reaction) tests required, the hotel I would have to pay for while waiting for a negative result, and the special VTL flights."

-A PCR test in Singapore costs S$160, according to the Immigration and Checkpoints Authority.
+A PCR test in Singapore costs $160, according to the Immigration and Checkpoints Authority.

-Singaporeans the Sunday Times spoke to said they found the initial German response to Covid-19 "a bit slow" compared with what they were used to in Singapore.
+Singaporeans whom ST spoke to said they found the initial German response to Covid-19 "a bit slow" compared with what they were used to in Singapore.
 But they agreed that the situation improved rapidly once the general populace started taking it more seriously.

 "The Germans have massive resources at their disposal compared with their neighbours, and so could tide over this period somewhat better than most other countries," said Mr Mark Cai, 33, a management consultant in Frankfurt.